Notifications with file descriptors

 variable that

-contains the interval and initial expiration for the timer.
+describes the interval and initial expiration for the timer.
 Here is

 the layout of struct itimerspec